-Gippsland company Langden Constructions has also completed work on a shared netball and cricket pavilion which has experienced extensive usage since opening by the courts.
+Traralgon company Langden Constructions then erected a shared netball and cricket pavilion which has experienced extensive usage since opening by the courts.

-A lighting upgrade to the main football oval was completed by local company Contracting Kings, with new towers installed and higher lux capacity lights now in use.
+A lighting upgrade to the main football oval was then completed by local company Contracting Kings, with new towers installed and higher lux capacity lights now in use.

 Four 30 plus metre high light towers with 44 LED lighting fixtures were installed following demolition of the old Telcom poles which were used for many years.

 The new 200 lux LED lighting system allows the grounds to be used for semi-professional game play and professional practice matches.

-Construction is well underway on a synthetic football oval neighbouring the Gippsland Power Centre of Excellence at the site of the former caravan park, with surfacing nearing completion.
+A full-size, multisport synthetic football oval has been installed, neighbouring the Gippsland Power Centre of Excellence at the site of the former caravan park, and opened for use in February 2020.

 Design work was completed by LD-Eng with lead contractor TUFF TURF undertaking the construction project.

 The synthetic ground features a 150 lux LED sport lighting system along with a viewing mound.